-1 All parts per million (ppm) emission limits are referenced at 3% volume stack gas oxygen on a dry basis and averaged over 15 minutes.

-- (2) An owner or operator of a dual fuel boiler simultaneously firing digester gas and more than 10 percent but less than 100 percent natural gas, based on the flowrates and higher heating values of the fuels used, shall comply with the natural gas emission limit in Table 1 or the weighted emission limit calculated by Equation 1.
-The owner or operator of a boiler using the weighted emission limit shall obtain flowrates and higher heating values by the following methods: - (A) Measure the flow of each fuel used with a non-resettable totalizing fuel flow meter as approved by the Executive Officer, at the time of compliance determination. - (B) Measure the higher heating value of digester gas using a monitoring procedure approved by South Coast AQMD.
-The digester gas sample used to obtain the higher heating value shall be collected no earlier than 30 days before compliance is determined.
+- All parts per million (ppm) emission limits are referenced at 3% volume stack gas oxygen on a dry basis and averaged over 15 minutes. - Percent digester gas is based on the flowrates and higher heating values of the fuelsused on a fixed monthly average. - All parts per million (ppm) emission limits are referenced at 15% volume stack gas oxygen on a dry basis and averaged over 1 hour. - Percent digester gas is based on volume averaged over a 24 hour period. - Parts per million (ppm) by volume, measured as carbon, corrected to 15% oxygen on a dry basis and averaged over 15 minutes. - Parts per million (ppm) by volume, measured as carbon, corrected to 15% oxygen on a dry basis and averaged over the sampling time required by the test method. - An owner or operator of a dual fuel boiler simultaneously firing digester gas and more than 10 percent but less than 100 percent natural gas, based on afixed monthly average for the unit the flowrates and higher heating values of the fuels used, shall comply with the natural gas emission limit in Table 1 or a-the weighted-average emission limit calculated by Equation 1-provided a non-resettable totalizing fuel flow meter is installed to measure the flow of each fuel used as approved by the Executive Officer.
+The digester gas heat input shall be measured at the inlet to the boiler and obtained at the time of any compliance determination using an instrument approved by the South Coast AQMD.
+The owner or operator of a boiler using the weighted emission limit shall use flowrate and higher heating values obtained by the following methods: - (A) Measure the flow of each fuel used with a non-resettable totalizing fuel flow meter as approved by the Executive Officer at the time of compliance determination. - (B) Measure the higher heating value of digester gas using a monitoring procedure approved by South Coast AQMD at the time of compliance determination.